 Unfortunately, he decided he wasn’t done with them.

-Initially, he cleared off to Flanders, where his wife was daughter of its ruler, Count Baldwin.
-Baldwin gave them a house and a living in St Omer.
+Initially, he cleared off to Flanders, where his wife was half-sister of its ruler, Count Baldwin V. Baldwin gave them a house and a living in St Omer.
 But Tostig was not satisfied.

-It’s not easy to divine what a men felt at this distance.
-But I would say that Tostig was immensely resentful of being exiled from English.
-So resentful, that I suspect he believed that HE should have become its king, rather than his brother.
+It’s not easy to divine what a man felt at this distance.
+But I would say that the evidence shows that Tostig was immensely resentful of being exiled from England.
+So resentful, that I suspect he believed that HE should have become its king, rather than his brother Harold.
 Because, in Tostig’s absence, King Edward had died, and Tostig’s brother Harold had become king.

-It looks a reasonable succession.
-At that time, the new king wasn’t necessarily the eldest son of the former king.
-A new king could be selected from an array of possible relatives – usually sons, or brothers, if the sons were deemed too young.
+The choice of Harold looks like a reasonable succession.
+At that time, the succession didn’t automatically go to the King’s eldest son.
+A new king was chosen by the Witan – the group of ‘wise men’ whose job was to advise the king.
+A new king could be selected from an array of possible relatives – usually sons, nephews, or even brothers, if the sons were deemed too young.
 King Edward had no children.
 His brothers were dead.
 He had a great-nephew at court, but the boy was only about twelve years old.
 Harold, the brother-in-law of the king, had, in effect, been running the country for years.
 He looked like a safe pair of hands.

-Meanwhile, Tostig went on tour, attempting to drum up support for an armed invasion to restore his position as earl – or, possibly, depose his brother, King Harold.
+Tostig, however, clearly did not agree.
+He went on tour, attempting to drum up support for an armed invasion to restore his position as earl – and, probably, depose his brother, King Harold.

-Sources do agree that Tostig ended up going to Norway, where he forged an alliance with its King, Harald, ‘Hardrada’.
+Sources do agree, however, that Tostig ended up in Norway, where he forged an alliance with its King, Harald ‘Hardrada’.
 Hardrada translates, roughly, as hard, or tough, rule, or counsel.